-- Track 1 is ideal for those wishing to apply to medical school, veterinary school, dental school and optometry.
+- Track 1 is competitive for those wishing to apply to medical school, veterinary, pharmacy, dental, optometry, podiatry or chiropractic schools.

-- Track 3 is competitive for those students interested in physical or occupational therapy.
+- Track 3 is tailored for those students interested in physical or occupational therapy.

 Courses in the Biomedical Sciences develop your critical thinking skills and build a solid scientific foundation to support your advanced degree.
 Special faculty advisors, who focus on the ever-changing admission requirements for professional programs, work one-on-one with the Biomedical Sciences student to help them be successful in their health careers.